Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

+Save the file as `Homochronous.xml` and run it in BEAST2.

 ## Estimating the substitution rate from homochronous data

-> After the run is finished, load the log file into Tracer.
+After the run is finished, load the log file into Tracer and examine the traces of the parameters.

+> **Topic for discussion:** Do you think running the analysis for longer will lead to the run mixing well?
 >
-> Examine the traces of the parameters.
-Do you think running the analysis for longer will lead to the run mixing well?
->

 Most of the parameters again have ESS values below 200, however in this case the ESS values are lower than for heterochronous data and it is not clear that running the analysis for longer will lead to mixing.
-Indeed, while running the analysis for longer increases increases the ESS values for some parameters, however they remain low for some parameters, in particular the **origin**, **TreeHeight** (tMRCA) and **clockRate**.
+Indeed, while running the analysis for longer increases increases the ESS values for some parameters, they remain low for some parameters, in particular the **origin**, **TreeHeight** (tMRCA) and **clockRate**.
 Low ESS values for these parameters in turn translate into low ESS values for the tree prior (**BirthDeathSkyContemporary**), prior and posterior.

 <figure>
 	<a id="tracerclocktrace2"></a>